rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 9.6 Performance evaluation is done by his/her immediate supervisor, COO and CEO.

-CHN would not be responsible for any failure to perform its obligations under this policy, if it is prevented or delayed in performing those obligations by an event of force majeure.
+Rara Treks would not be responsible for any failure to perform its obligations under this policy, if it is prevented or delayed in performing those obligations by an event of force majeure.

 ## 10. Grievance and Sexual Harassment in Workplace

-- CHN is committed to providing a work environment that is free from biased treatment, prejudiced behavior, sexual harassment, and non-compliance.
+- Rara Treks is committed to providing a work environment that is free from biased treatment, prejudiced behavior, sexual harassment, and non-compliance.
 This Grievance Procedures section outlines the process through which employees may submit their grievances and the steps the Company will take to address and resolve these concerns.
 Employees are encouraged to submit their grievances to their direct supervisor, detailing specific instances of biased treatment, prejudiced behavior, sexual harassment, or non-compliance.
 Copies of the grievances should also be forwarded to the CEO for consideration.
 The Company guarantees that no employee will face reprisal for submitting a grievance.
 If deemed necessary, an external Grievance Committee shall be formed to handle and investigate the grievance.
 The committee will be composed of impartial individuals, and its formation will be at the discretion of the Company.

 - The external Grievance Committee shall decide the procedures for handling grievances, which may include but are not limited to interviews with involved parties, document reviews, and any other relevant investigation methods.
 The Committee will make reasonable efforts to complete the investigation promptly.
 All information related to the grievance, including the identity of the parties involved, will be treated with utmost confidentiality by the Grievance Committee.
 Disclosure of information will only occur on a need-to-know basis and will be strictly limited to those directly involved in the resolution process.